aquasecurity/tfsec/README.md

 ## Features

 - Checks for sensitive data inclusion across all providers
-- Checks for violations of AWS and Azure security best practice
+- Checks for violations of AWS, Azure and GCP security best practice recommendations
 - Scans modules (currently only local modules are supported)

 ## Ignoring Warnings